edoreld/free_books_from_springer/README.md

 # Free books from springer

-407 books from Springer are free to download until the end of July.
-This is a list of all the books available.
+This is a list of books that Springer has made available until the end of July.

-## Free book list
+## The List

 Fundamentals of Power Electronics http://link.springer.com/openurl?genre=book&isbn=978-0-306-48048-5